-Solid Waste Enterprise Fund (383-394)
+Solid Waste Enterprise Fund

-• Solid Waste Enterprise Fund decreases \$0.6M, or 6.35%, due to a decrease in transfer costs.
-Currently 80% to 90% of the waste delivered to the Northern Landfill and Hoods Mill drop-off site is transferred to a landfill in Pennsylvania and the remainder buried at Northern Landfill.
+• Solid Waste Enterprise Fund decreases \$0.8M, or 8.37%, due to a decrease in transfer costs.
+Currently between 80% and 90% of the waste delivered to the Northern Landfill and Hoods Mill drop off site is transferred to a landfill in Pennsylvania and the remainder buried at Northern Landfill.
 Beginning in FY 17, the percentage of waste transferred and waste buried will change to approximately 60% and 40% respectively.
 Burying waste at Northern Landfill will eliminate the cost of transferring the waste to Pennsylvania.
-The savings will be accumulated to help fund the development of a long-term management plan.
+The savings will be accumulated to help fund a long-term management plan being developed.

-Utilities Enterprise Fund (395-405)
+Utilities Enterprise Fund

-• Water and Sewer Enterprise Fund increases \$0.3M, or 2.7%, due to an increase in funding to repair, replace, or to rehabilitate capital assets and increase in the city of Baltimore water purchases.
+• Water and Sewer Enterprise Fund increases \$0.4M, or 3.9% due to an increase in funding to repair, replace, or to rehabilitate capital assets and increase in the city of Baltimore water purchases.

-Grant Fund Summary (407-425)
+Grant Fund Summary

-• Overall, every \$1.00 of County match/contribution brings in approximately \$6.75 of grant funding.
+• Overall, every \$1.00 of County match/contribution brings in approximately \$6.70 of grant funding.

-OPEB Fund Summary (427)
+OPEB Fund Summary